 Over the weekend, I got this personal note with a connection request:

-This message (this person does not work at Hubspot FYI) started out great with the personalization about technology (we don’t use Hubspot by the way but it’s ok), but it turned into a boilerplate pitch.
+This message (this person does not work at Hubspot, FYI) started great with the personalization about technology, but it turned into a boilerplate pitch.

 The other thing about this message is that it talked about cutting a deal.
 I’ve accidentally done this before, but never want to lead with price.
-Mentioning the deal upfront creates a tendency for prospects to think about budget when no value has been presented.
+Mentioning the deal upfront creates a tendency for prospects to think about their budget when no value has been presented yet.
+Don't pitch in your message.
 You always want to wait for pricing discussions until you’ve shown some value.
 If your company’s competitive advantage is pricing, you need to show the value before bringing it up.

-I get lots of cold calls on my cell everyday.
+I get lots of cold calls on my cell every day.
 I subscribe to the concept that you should leave a voicemail, especially now that I’m on the buyer side.
-I simply don’t answer phone numbers if I don’t recognize them.
+I don’t answer phone numbers if I don’t recognize them.
 Leaving a voicemail helps me put a name to the number.

-He immediately followed it with this direct message:
+He immediately followed it with this InMail message:

-Alan definitely got a reply from me.
+Alan got a reply from me.
 Stacking more than one channel is the right way to use LinkedIn.
-If you planning on doing an activity, tell the prospect what’s coming.
+If you are planning on doing an activity, tell the prospect what’s coming.
+Using LinkedIn when prospecting with another channel s a great way to get their attention.
 One other thing I enjoyed about Alan’s voicemail is he entertained me by talking about my picture.
 You can bring something as simple as that to brighten someone’s day.

 If you follow these tips, you should see an increase in your replies and opportunities.
 Just remember, not every industry frequently checks LinkedIn, so don’t be too aggressive on there if your prospects don’t check their account too often.
 Look at their activity history and see how often they participate online to get a feel for it.